What Is Tax Liability?

 What Is Deferred Tax Liability?

-A deferred tax liability is created when a business delays tax payments because the pre-tax income reflected in the company’s books is more than the actual taxable income.
-Many types of transactions can result in temporary differences between pre-tax book income and taxable income, according to the Corporate Finance Institute.
+Deferred tax liability is created when a business delays making scheduled tax payments.
+This can occur for a number of reasons, but usually deferred tax liability is created because the pretax income reflected on the company’s books at a given time is more than the actual taxable income that will be incurred.
+Many types of transactions can result in temporary differences between pretax book income and taxable income.